pixbi/duplo/README.md

 ## Usage

-* `duplo version` displays the version for this duplo installation.
 * `duplo help` displays all commands.
+* `duplo info` displays the version for this duplo installation.
-* `duplo new <name>` scaffolds a new duplo repo in the current directory.
+* `duplo init` scaffolds a new duplo repo in the current directory.
 * `duplo build` builds the project. `DUPLO_ENV` defaults to `dev`.
 * `duplo dev`: starts a webserver, watches for file changes, and builds in development environment.